AnonymousForSubmissions/GRM/README.md

 Then run the command:
 `python mainl2aug.py`

-To switch the dataset, modify the "datasets" value in mainl2aug.py.
+To switch the dataset, modify the "datasets" value in parse.py.
+The dataset directory should also be specificed in parse.py.